Spaceborne-PCMs/Spaceborne-PCMs.github.io/keywordsurvey.md

 | testing          | 12         |
 | failure          | 12         |

-Figure 3.
+Table 3.
 Top frequency words from the paper titles that appear in AIAA paper search results (with the search word of “phase change material”)